nekomeowww/reproduction-websocket-reuse-connection/README.md

 3. Run `go run cmd/ws/main.go ./cmd/ws/gin.go ./cmd/ws/server.go ./cmd/ws/controller.go` to start the backend server
 4. Open a new tab to access `localhost:3333` in your browser
 5. Type in a random number of room id and click `Go`
-6. Repeat the steps 5 and 6 for 2 to 4 times with different room id
+6. Repeat the steps 4 and 5 for 2 to 4 times with different room id
 7. You will notice the `Chat Room: <some number>` will never mismatched the `Room <some number>` down below

 ## Issue demo